-" \$ " means Canadian dollars.
-"AIF" means this Annual Information Form of CubicFarms.
-"Arrangement Agreement" means the arrangement agreement between CubicFarms, Sun Pharm and Bevo dated October 4, 2018, as modified, supplemented or amended from time to time in accordance with its terms.
+means Canadian dollars. "\$" "AIF" means this Annual Information Form of CubicFarms.
+"Amended Shelf means the amended and restated short form base shelf prospectus amending Prospectus" the Shelf Prospectus to allow the Company to offer and issue up to \$40,000,000 of Common Shares, debt securities, subscription receipts, convertible securities, warrants and units, or any combination of such securities, during the 25 month period following the filing of the Shelf Prospectus, which securities may be offered together, in amounts, at prices and on terms to be determined based on market conditions at the time of an offering, which would be set forth in one or more prospectus supplements "Arrangement means the arrangement agreement between CubicFarms, Sun Pharm and Agreement" Bevo dated October 4, 2018, as modified, supplemented or amended from time to time in accordance with its terms.
 "BCBCA" means the Business Corporations Act (British Columbia), as amended from time to time.
-"BDC Financing" means the secured loan in the amount of \$5,000,000 provided to the Company by BDC Capital Inc. "Bevo" means Bevo Agro Inc., which is now known as Zenabis Global Inc. following the Reverse Take-Over Transaction.
-"Board" means the board of directors of CubicFarms.
+"BDC" means BDC Capital Inc. "BDC Financing" means the secured loan in the amount of \$5,000,000 provided to the Company by BDC.
+"Bevo" means Bevo Agro Inc., which is now known as Zenabis Global Inc. following the Reverse Take-Over Transaction.
+"Blue Sky Financing" means the private placement completed by CubicFarms on December 17, 2020 whereby the Company issued and sold 5,222,300 Common Shares to Blue Sky Farms, LLC at a price of \$0.90 per Common Share for gross proceeds of \$4,700,070. means the board of directors of CubicFarms.
+"Board" "Burnett" means Burnett Land & Livestock Ltd., LLLP.

+"Burnett Financing" means the private placement completed by CubicFarms on April 6, 2021 whereby the Company issued and sold 1,464,622 Common Shares to Burnett at a price of \$1.29 per Common Share for gross proceeds of USD\$1,500,000.
 "CEO" means Chief Executive Officer.
 "CFO" means Chief Financial Officer.
 "Class A Preferred Shares" means Class A Preferred Shares in the capital of CubicFarms.
 "Class B Preferred Shares" means Class B Preferred Shares in the capital of CubicFarms.
 "Common Shares" means the common shares in the capital of CubicFarms.
 "CubicFarms" or the "Company" means CubicFarm Systems Corp.
-"Cubic Manufacturing" means Cubic Manufacturing Ltd. "Del Fresco" means Del Fresco Produce Ltd. "HGG" HydroGreen Global, LLC "HydroGreen" means the Company's subsidiary HydroGreen, Inc.
+"CubicFarm System" means the CubicFarm System, CubicFarms' unique modular growing system.
+"Cubic China" means CubicFarm Systems (Shanghai) Corp.
+"Cubic Manufacturing" means Cubic Manufacturing Ltd. "Del Fresco" means Del Fresco Produce Ltd. "HGG" HydroGreen Global, LLC "HydroGreen" means the Company's subsidiary HydroGreen, Inc. "HydroGreen Acquisition" means the Company's acquisition of HydroGreen which was completed effective January 1, 2020.
+"HydroGreen System" means CubicFarms' HydroGreen technology for growing nutritious livestock feed.
+"Investment Agreement" means the investment agreement between CubicFarms and Nu Skin dated January 28, 2019 entered into in connection with the Nu Skin Financing.